Internet in Denmark: xDSL

 In 2005 a new company Fullrate established itself as a low cost ISP and managed to obtain a market share of 4,1 percent between 2005 and 2009.
 Fullrate concentrated its broadband products on urban areas of more than 12.000 inhabitants and ADSL2+ technology.
 Fullrate was bought by TDC in 2008.

 TDC launched its first VDSL2 products in June 2007 but until 2011 the countrywide VDSL2 coverage was nonetheless no greater than 2% only achieving 21% by the year 2012.

 As of the end of 2012, TDC controlled 74% of the Danish xDSL market and roughly about half of all internet connections were based on xDSL technology.
 As of 2013 98% of all house holds and companies were able to access a xDSL connection of at least 2 Mbit/s downstream.

 Mobile broadband

-In stark contrast to the infrastructure of cable based internet connections the Danish mobile broadband infrastructure is owned by four different telephone companies (3, Telenor, Telia and TDC) and divided into 3 independent networks (Telia and Telenor share a joint mobile network) each with countrywide 2G coverage and close to countrywide 3G coverage.
+In stark contrast to the infrastructure of cable based internet connections the Danish mobile broadband infrastructure is owned by four different telephone companies (3, Telenor, Norlys and TDC) and divided into 3 independent networks (Norlys and Telenor share a joint mobile network) each with countrywide 2G coverage and close to countrywide 3G coverage.
 Competition is fierce and best described as an all out price war which commentators (such as ComputerWorld.dk) and the industry itself alike has characterized as unsustainable in the long run.

 4G has as of 2012 only achieved 65% coverage.
 Per terms of several government public spectrum auctionings of 4G licenses more than 99% of the Danish population must be covered by at least a 10 Mbit/s 4G service by 2015.

-Maps of publicly available coverage information from the Danish MNOs can be viewed on websites like Telemaster.dk and Masterdatabasen.dk.